Sampling Technology & Analysis Pipeline

 The pipeline is robust across a wide range of climatic settings, ranging from arctic to desert to tropical environments.
 Ultimately, the pipeline can be adapted to environmental settings, such as dust and surfaces, which also require ultra-low biomass analytics.

-(Excerpt taken from manuscript abstract)
+Read the manuscript (Excerpt taken from manuscript abstract)